Yara Rewards is a loyalty programme is for farmers who use Yara fertilisers, to thank them for their custom.

 If the nitrogen levels continue to increase, or remain flat, then you can be more confident of optimal nitrogen rates, and therefore just go with the standard Nufol application at the standard timing.

-The N-Tester has only been calibrated in Ireland for use on winter cereals - winter wheat and winter barley as well as winter oats and winter rye - On these crops can be used to determine the nitrogen status of the plant and from this a variety specific nitrogen recommendation can be calculated.
+The N-Tester has only been calibrated in the UK for use on winter cereals - winter wheat and winter barley as well as winter oats and winter rye - On these crops can be used to determine the nitrogen status of the plant and from this a variety specific nitrogen recommendation can be calculated.

 In theory N-Tester could be used on any plant to measure the chlorophyll content of the leaf and as such could be a useful management tool, however, no other crop calibrations exist so these would need to be developed locally by the user and any recommendations would need to be confirmed by locally conducted trials.

 Over the years Yara has conducted a number of surveys investigating the quality of blended fertilizer products available to farmers in the UK.
 Results continue to show a significant percentage of analysis failing to meet statutory declared levels and that bags are underweight.